715 A History of Slavery in New York City: A Walking Tour of Lower Manhattan

 Meet at Bowling Green in Lower Manhattan no later than 10 a.m.
 Prepare to walk 4 miles in the course of the day, dress appropriately (hats and umbrellas in case of rain), bring a lunch or we will eat at one of the eateries in Lower Manhattan.

 NOTE!: This tour is postponed until further notice due to the social distancing requirements in place.

 Mr. Gordon Franz will conduct this seminar tour.
 He has worked on a number of excavations in Israel, including Ketet Hinnon, Tel Lachish, Tel Jezreel, and Hazor.
 He has also led field trips to Israel, Jordan, Egypt, Greece, Turkey, and Rome.

-The registration deadline for this tour is Monday, May 2, before the Saturday tour date, May 7.
+This tour is scheduled for Saturday, April 25.
+The registration deadline for this tour is Friday, October 4.
 Those attending this tour should meet at Bowling Green in Lower Manhattan by 9:45 a.m.
 We will not be able to wait for anyone beyond 10 a.m.
 Take the 4 or 5 subway, get off at the Bowling Green station.
 We will meet on the front steps of the Alexander Hamilton Custom House (National Museum of the American Indian and Federal Bankruptcy Court), at 1 Bowling Green, between State Street/Broadway and Whitehall Street.
 The steps are opposite Bowling Green Park.

 NOTE: If a group of students or persons, minimum of 10, requests the scheduling of this tour on another date, NYSB will endeavor to make the tour happen.
 Please call Billy W. Nelson at 212 975-0170 x123 to discuss scheduling this tour or fill out the inquiry form below.